Recap: Mystery Science Theater 3000 S 10 E 03 Merlins Shop Of Mystical Wonders

 - Padding: In-Universe.

-Servo: Borgnine's grandson is really bored by now.
+Servo: Man, Borgnine's grandson must really bored by now.

-Mike (as Grandpa Borgnine): He puttered around the kitchen for awhile, got himself a cold drink.
+Mike (as Grandpa Borgnine): "...Then he puttered around the kitchen for awhile, and got himself a cold drink!"

 - Plot Hole: After the kid explains how Merlin really was responsible for the first segment's twist ending, Mike comments, "The kid's figuring out all the plot holes."